daniilvinn/daniilvinn.github.io/_posts/2025-12-14-face-image-generation.md

 - **SSIM**: 0.31
 - **LPIPS**: 0.67

 Note that these metrics may appear suboptimal in absolute terms, partially due to the aggressive compression ratio, but also because the model prioritizes facial feature reconstruction over background quality.
 As discussed in the Challenges section, background reconstruction remains imperfect, which negatively impacts global metrics like PSNR and SSIM.
-However, the facial regions themselves—which are the primary focus for downstream generation—maintain high perceptual quality.
+However, the facial regions themselves - which are the primary focus for downstream generation - maintain high perceptual quality.

 ### Latent Space Properties